 Plus, are you only going to pack one pair of shoes?
 Because you can’t fit more than one pair in the dedicated compartment.

 It’s not so hard to guess which backpack is better, since the Outbreaker pulled ahead in every single aspect that matters.
-It has the better backpanel, a TSA compliant laptop compartment, it’s made from waterproof materials and it comes with a hipbelt.
+It has a better backpanel, a TSA-compliant laptop compartment, it’s made from waterproof materials and it comes with a hipbelt.
 Plus, you can choose between two sizes, and really get a backpack that’s perfect for your needs and body.

 But that does not mean that the Aer Travel Pack 2 is a horrible backpack.
-It really isn’t - it features waterproof zippers, a luggage strap, a spacious main compartment and several internal and external pockets.
-It’s actually lighter than either Outbreaker, which is a huge bonus - nobody like carrying heavy items for hours on end.
+It really isn’t – it features waterproof zippers, a luggage strap, a spacious main compartment, and several internal and external pockets.
+It’s actually lighter than either Outbreaker, which is a huge bonus – nobody likes carrying heavy items for hours on end.

 Both of these backpacks are premium options and their prices clearly show that.
 But, when you put them side by side and really compare every single feature, the Tortuga Outbreaker is clearly the better option.
 And if you want the best money can buy, it is the backpack that you should get.

 Roger is a little obsessed with travel.
 He has been to over 40 countries, broken 3 suitcases and owned over 10 backpacks in 12 months.
 What he doesn't know about travel, ain't worth knowing!